 What holds Jupiter apart from Zeus is his closer associations with the radiant diurnal sky, as opposed to raging storms.
 He has an epithet, Lucetius, which identifies Jupiter as being the “Light-Bringer.”

 As the all-important god of the sky and head of the Greek pantheon, Zeus has been historically immortalized time and time again by Greek artists.
-His visage has been minted on coins, captured in statues, etched in murals, and repeated in various other ancient artworks while his personality has been embodied in countless poetries and literatures spanning centuries.
+His visage has been minted on coins, captured in statues, etched in murals, and repeated in various other pieces of ancient Greek art while his personality has been embodied in countless poetries and literatures spanning centuries.

 Meanwhile, writings prove Zeus to be a practitioner of lawful chaos, emboldened by his untouchable position and enduring confidence, weak only to the affections of his innumerable lovers.